WillianCostaOCL/service-now-sp/Components/Numerical_Record_Indicator/Read Me.md

 ## STEP

+1 - Download and import the Component XML in your instance

-1 - Create or use a Script include to add 'getRecordCount' function
+2 - Create or use a Script include to add 'getRecordCount' function

 ```JAVASCRIPT